 Now that we’ve established that fake Google My Listings are a big deal, what is Google actually doing about it?
 Later in this article, I’ll also cover what you can do to make sure the businesses you represent aren’t perceived as fake.

-Google has made several notable improvements to reduce the amount of fake Google My Business listings.
+Google has made several notable improvements to reduce the amount of fake Google Business Profiles.
 A few of these include:

 - Preventing bulk registrations at most addresses

 - Requiring extra verification if a business relocates far away from their original address

 - Using machine learning to identify inconsistencies that could indicate fake listings